-To find out more about a scene, select it with the boundary on the scene selection screen and then press the zoom button.
+To display detailed information about a BEST SHOT scene, select it with the red boundary on the scene selection screen and then slide the zoom controller towards [] or [•••]].

 The following are the different operations you can perform while the scene description screen is on the display.